DeadPixelsSociety/global-war/technical_debt.md

-- [ ] When the server start a game session, two threads launched and ran to 100% CPU instead only one thread at 100%
+- [X] When the server start a game session, two threads launched and ran to 100% CPU instead only one thread at 100%
+- [ ] A malicious client could usurp another playerID